gauravjagpal/subshop/README.md

 1. Create user accounts so you can see the user who last edited it
 2. Create an sales tab so each sales data is appended for storage purposes
 3. Add a feature to print out what the user input and then ask for confirmation
+4. In the initial design there was an idea to loop back to the start of the program.
+This was removed at a latter stage and would be reimplemented with full functionality.

 ## Credits
 Sites used: